Can Turtle Survive Being Run Over

 Depending on the extent of the injury, different treatment options might be considered.
 If the shell is cracked, surgery might be required to repair it.
 Sometimes, the vet might just clean the wound and apply a dressing or a patch.
 Antibiotics are often given to prevent infection.
 Apart from this, supportive care in the form of a suitable environment, correct diet, and enough water is critical for their recovery.
 These turtles may require weeks to months to heal completely, and regular veterinary check-ups will be necessary during the recovery period.

-See Also Can Turtle Undergo Metamorphosis
+See Also Are Turtle Good Swimmers

 The Road to Recovery: Post-Traumatic Care for Turtles